tkrojer/PanDDA_PDB_Tools/README.md

 ### usage

-Next, download an MMCIF file from the PDB website (e.g. 5R7Z) and run the script:
+Download an MMCIF file from the PDB website (e.g. 5R7Z) and run the script:
 ```
 ./eventMMCIF2mtz.py 5r7z-sf.cif
 ```